AcuteAngleCloud/Acute-Angle-Chain/README.md

 Mac OS: ~/Library/Application Support/aacio/nodaac/config
 Linux: ~/.local/share/aacio/nodaac/config
 ```
 The build seeds this folder with a default genesis.json file.
-A configuration folder can be specified using the --config-dir command line argument to nodeos.
+A configuration folder can be specified using the --config-dir command line argument to nodaac.
 If you use this option, you will need to manually copy a genesis.json file to your config folder.

 nodaac will need a properly configured config.ini file in order to do meaningful work.
-On startup, nodeos looks in the config folder for config.ini.
+On startup, nodaac looks in the config folder for config.ini.
 If one is not found, a default config.ini file is created.
-If you do not already have a config.ini file ready to use, run nodeos and then close it immediately with Ctrl-C. A default configuration (config.ini) will have been created in the config folder.
+If you do not already have a config.ini file ready to use, run nodaac and then close it immediately with Ctrl-C. A default configuration (config.ini) will have been created in the config folder.
 Edit the config.ini file, adding/updating the following settings to the defaults already in place:
 ```
    # Load the testnet genesis state, which creates some initial block producers with the default key
    genesis-json = genesis.json